gladstone-institutes/RMeDPower/vignettes/calcPower_manual.md

 #> 6       11
 ```

+## Function parameters
+The `calculate_power` function has nine parameters, defined as follows:

+ * data: (dataframe) the dataset to base the simulation upon
+ * power\_curve: (0 or 1) to get a power curve that calculates power for different levels of the target parameter.
+Default is 0.
+ * variance\_estimate\_from: (“data” or "ICC") to estimate variance values from the input data.
+Default is "data".
+ * condition\_variable: (column name) cell status variable (e.g., control or case) coded as 0 or 1
+ * experimental\_variable: (list of column names) variables related to the experimental design
+ * response\_varaible: (column name) phenotype values
+ * nsimn: (integer) number of iterations for power calculation (default is 1000 for high accuracy)
+ * target\_parameters:  (column name) variable to estimate
+ * levels: (integer) nubmer of levels of the target parameter to explore.

 ## Ex1.
 Varaince estimation and power calculation from pilot data

 ##### Levels will be increased to max(observed level)x5.
 For example, there are 9 experiments in the original data: